 Instead of calling an emergency room for a lost or broken tooth, it’s generally better to call a dental expert like Dr. Crumpton.
 He’ll be better equipped to deal with the most common issues that could be putting your smile at risk, and he’ll act quickly to relieve your pain and repair your tooth whenever necessary.
 Save our number in your phone so that you can contact us right away when the worst happens.
 We’ll always strive to see you on the same day whenever possible for emergency dentistry in Trophy Club, TX.
 When immediate dental care is needed, we’re here — so don’t hesitate to call us right away in a dental emergency.

 Are you suffering from a severe tooth infection or did your tooth break in a sudden accident?
 Are you unsure if the symptoms you’re experiencing need urgent treatment?
-No matter what the situation, your first move should be to call our office to set up an appointment.
-While you’re on the line, we can give you first aid tips for taking care of your teeth and gums on your own.
+No matter what the situation, your first move should be to call our dental office to set up an appointment.
+While you’re on the line, we can give you personalized first aid tips for taking care of your teeth and gums on your own.
 It’s important for you to be able to control your pain without making the damage to your mouth more severe.
-Below are some general tips for dealing with common emergencies.
+Below are some general tips for dealing with the most common dental emergencies.

 Good brushing and flossing habits are key if you want to avoid dental emergencies.
 You shouldn’t neglect your routine checkups and cleanings either; these visits could end up saving you from needing additional care later down the road.
 To lower the risk of breaking your tooth in an accident, avoid biting down on hard items like fingernails and pens, and never use your teeth to open packages.
 Also, if you play sports, make sure you wear a mouthguard.